 This data is only available on the state level.
 The bar chart shows percent of respondents who reported they had ever thought of taking their own life, and those who thought of and then attempted suicide.
 White, Black, and Other race do not include Hispanic ethnicity.
 Unfortunately, racial breakdown is unavailable by gender.

-The CT Office of the Chief Medical Examiner records all accidental deaths associated with drug overdose in Connecticut.
-The latest available data is for 2020.
+CT Office of the Chief Medical Examiner records all accidental deaths associated with drug overdose in Connecticut.
+The latest available data is for 2022.

 The bar chart below shows the breakdown of drug-related deaths by race and ethnicity in selected geography.
 Counts are based on places of residence, not places of deaths (big cities with hospitals tend to experience larger numbers of deaths).
 3 recorded deaths—in Bridgepord, East Hartford, and Enfield—do not have gender information and are excluded from this chart.